 DNA Gel Cleanup Troubleshooting

-DNA cleanup from gel is a powerful method to obtain highly pure DNA fragments, and gel purification kits are there to make it easier for you.
+DNA cleanup is a powerful method to obtain highly pure DNA fragments, and gel purification kits are specifically designed to simplify the process.
 At the same time, mistakes during gel extraction can potentially damage your DNA or result in low quality DNA fragments.

 Low DNA Yield